 So what’s the big deal about eat, play, sleep?
 It sounds pretty simple but can be extremely helpful for a few different reasons:

-- Fewer sleep props: Your baby learns to fall asleep without being fed to sleep.
-No more feeding your baby to sleep and then slowly lowering her into her crib.
 Once Evelyn started sleeping better, I was able to put her in her crib awake after play time, and walk out the door.
 She would suck on her pacifier and put herself to sleep.
-(Yes, it’s as glorious as it sounds!)
+(Yes, it’s as glorious as it sounds!).

-- Freedom for mom: If your baby needs to be fed to sleep it can get exhausting for breastfeeding moms.
+If your baby needs to be fed to sleep it can get exhausting for breastfeeding moms.
 You might feel like you can never leave your baby in the evening, because you have to be home in time to feed her.
-Eat, play, sleep can be a godsend for a mom’s mental health.
+Eat, play, sleep can be a godsend for a mom’s mental health!

-- No breaking bad habits: I know many parents will feed their baby to sleep initially and then work to break the habit down the line through cry it out or some other method.
-But if you never establish a pattern in the first place, you never have to work to break it later on.
+I know many parents will feed their baby to sleep initially and then work to break the habit down the line through cry it out or some other sleep training method.
+But if you never establish a pattern in the first place, you never have to work to break it later on!

 Eat, Play, Sleep Bedtime Routine